vijay8i/this-and-that/01-build-systems/notes/01-cmake-meson-and-ninja.md

 env.set('CC_FOR_BUILD', '/opt/local/bin/clang++')
 ```

-I should have know that was a dead end `executable()` doesn't does not
+I should have known that would not work since `executable()` doesn't
-accept it as an argument.
-Remember that I am just trying to see how far
+accept an *environment* argument.
+Remember that I am just trying to see
-I can go with my conceptual knowledge without having to learn *meson*
+how far I can go with my conceptual knowledge without having to learn
-in depth.
+*meson* in depth.
+I know I am not being fair to *meson*!

 ```shell
 C++ compiler for the host machine: c++ (clang 15.0.0 "Apple clang version 15.0.0 (clang-1500.1.0.2.5)")